Registered Nurse Baccalaureate to Master's Program

 Upon completion of the program the baccalaureate graduate nurse will be able to:

-7. Demonstrate professionalism and the inherent values of altruism, autonomy, human dignity, integrity, and social justice.
-(Essential VIII: Professionalism and Professional Values)
+8. Demonstrate a professional identity of accountability, perspective, collaborative disposition, and comportment that reflects nursing's inherent values of altruism, autonomy, human dignity, integrity, and social justice.
+(Domain 9)

 Graduate Program Outcomes